 Also, under an employee share ownership scheme which operated during the reporting period, a pool of options which would, if exercised, amount to 5% of the company's existing ordinary share capital were issued to staff.
-All permanent, non-probationary staff were eligible to participate in the plan.
-The options3 were issued for nil consideration and the price at which the options are exercisable was set at 10% in excess of the market price of the shares as at the date of grant.
+All permanent, nonprobationary staff were eligible to participate in the plan.
+The options were issued for nil consideration and the price at which the options3 are exercisable was set at 10% in excess of the market price of the shares as at the date of grant.
 The number of options received by an individual staff member depended on their remuneration.
 Options are not exercisable for a period of three years from their date of grant.
 At the end of the three year period, options must be exercised within a three month exercise window or they lapse.
-During the three month exercise window, options can also be sold once, with the transferee then needing to exercise during the three month window, or the options lapse.
+During the three month exercise then needing to exercise during the three month window, or the options lapse.
 In most circumstances, options will also lapse where an employee's employment ceases before the options are exercisable.
 The options confer no voting or dividend rights.